kaz-utashiro/greple/README.md

     >     When values are all same in 24bit or 12bit RGB, it is converted to 24
     >     grey level, otherwise 6x6x6 216 color.

-    or color names enclosed by angle bracket :
+    or color names enclosed by angle bracket:

         <red> <blue> <green> <cyan> <magenta> <yellow>
         <aliceblue> <honeydue> <hotpink> <mooccasin>
         <medium_aqua_marine>

-    with other special effects :
+    with other special effects:

         Z  0 Zero (reset)
         D  1 Double-struck (boldface)